Common Ground Ecovillage Farm

 Our aims are to:

-- provide a substantial portion of the food, and some wood and fiber, for the Common Ground community through practices that are restorative to the land
+- provide a substantial portion of the food for the Common Ground community through practices that are restorative to the land

 - generate income from land-based products and services to support operations